 Experts in cybersecurity from jtsec (an Applus+ Laboratories company) collaborated to present a thorough model of the patch management mechanism into Common Criteria.
 Please refer to the latest version of ISO SC27 WG3 Technical Report “Towards Creating an Extension for Patch Management for ISO/IEC 15408 and ISO/IEC 18045”.

+Under the EUCC framework, entities possessing EUCC certificates are required to establish and execute detailed vulnerability management protocols.
+This involves the developer generating vulnerability monitoring and flaw remediation processes and effectively communicating the results to stakeholders.
 Market surveillance and active monitoring will be in place to detect the products in the market that have any vulnerability that may affect the certificate status.

-• Information for certification:
+Information for certification:

-• Applicants shall prepare and publicly provide:
+Applicants shall prepare and publicly provide:

-• State-of-the-art documents: State of the art for EUCC compliance documents are published in ENISA documents and in Annex I, II, and III of the EUCC Implementing Act.
+State of the art for EUCC compliance documents are published in ENISA documents and in Annex I, II, and III of the EUCC Implementing Act.
 Some of them are leveraged from the Common Criteria scheme.
 Stay tuned!

 The EUCC scheme and the Cyber Resilience Act (CRA) work in tandem to present compliance, however, achieving complete adherence to the CRA requires further actions in EUCC.
 Applus+ Laboratories helps ENISA to identify and analyze the gap between the two regulations and the EUCC workarounds to comply with CRA.